What is business litigation?

-We generally recommend starting with a demand letter.
+I generally recommend starting with a demand letter.
 A demand letter is simply a letter that outlines the reasons for the dispute and the amount of money you would like the other party to pay.
 The demand letter could also list certain actions you want the other party to take instead of requesting payment.
 The purpose of a demand letter is to see if there is any possibility of settlement prior to incurring the costs of litigation.
 It is not common for another party to simply respond to a demand letter with payment.
 Instead, the response is usually a counteroffer or no response at all.

 If you have already received a demand letter from the other party, the next step is to respond to that letter.
 Depending on the dispute and your likelihood of success if it went to trial, the appropriate response may be a response letter or simply a phone call to discuss the matter.

 The court process does not move quickly, but the timeline for each case will vary significantly.
 For cases involving small disputes, the matter may be resolved in six months.
 Larger disputes may take a year or longer.
 In addition to the size of the dispute, factors such as what motions are filed by the opposing parties, what discovery is conducted, and the court’s calendar can all play a role in the time it takes to resolve a matter.
 For these reasons, it is important to fully discuss your situation and to consider the cost of litigation versus the value of the dispute.
 If the dispute is only over a few thousand dollars, it may not make sense to proceed to litigation.
 However, if the damages are significant, litigation can be a critical option for recovering what is owed to you.